GeronimoCastano/secret-santa-matcher/README.md

 ## About
 Secret Santa Matcher is a web-based application designed to organize Secret Santa gift exchanges effortlessly.
 This tool streamlines the process of pairing up participants, making it a fun and easy way to manage your holiday gift-giving traditions.

+## Link
+The web page is live and published at: https://geronimocastano.github.io/secret-santa-matcher/

 ## Motivation
 This project was born out of a desire to hone web development skills.
 As a practical application of HTML, CSS, and JavaScript, the Secret Santa Matcher serves not only as a useful tool for organizing gift exchanges but also as a testament to the learning journey in web structure, design, and interactive functionality.